No-code training: from design to maintenance

 When choosing a no-code training course, it is important to consider the following criteria:

-• Your level of knowledge: choose a training course suited to your level of knowledge, whether you are a beginner or experienced.
+• Your level of knowledge: choose a training course that is suited to your level of knowledge, whether you are a beginner or an experienced developer.

-• No-code tools: Some training courses focus on a specific no-code tool, while others offer a more general approach.
+• The no-code tool: some training courses focus on a particular no-code tool, while others offer a more general approach.

 • The duration of the training: no-code training courses can last from a few hours to several months.

-• The cost of training: no-code training courses can be free, paid, or à la carte.
+• The cost of the training: no-code training courses can be free, paid, or à la carte.

 No-code and low-code training courses are an excellent way to learn the basics of no-code and develop your software development skills, but be careful to choose the right digital school.

-When choosing a training provider (regardless of the type of training you are looking for), it is essential to ensure that they are reliable and knowledgeable.
+When choosing a training provider (regardless of the type of training you are looking for), it is essential to ensure their reliability and expertise.
 Here are a few tips to help you make the right choice:

-• Find out about the provider's experience and reputation by reading reviews from other students, customer testimonials, and press articles.
+• Find out about the provider's experience and reputation by consulting reviews from other students, customer testimonials, and press articles.

-• Ensure that the provider offers training courses suited to your skill level.
+• Make sure the provider offers training courses that are suited to your skill level.
 If you are a beginner, choose a beginner's course.
 If you already have some knowledge of web development, you can choose a more advanced course.

-• Ask to see an example of a training course.
-This will give you an idea of the quality of the content and the provider's teaching methods.
+• Ask to see a sample course, which will give you an idea of the quality of the content and the provider's teaching methods.

-• Don't hesitate to ask the service provider questions to ensure that they are able to meet your needs and expectations.
+• Don't hesitate to ask the provider questions to make sure they can meet your needs and expectations.

 List of the best no-code training schools

-Here is our selection of the 10 best digital schools offering training in no-code (apps and websites), based on their reputation, expertise, and the quality of their courses:
+Here is our selection of the 10 best digital schools offering no-code training (apps and websites), based on their reputation, expertise, and the quality of their courses:

 https://www.lewagon.com/fr/

-• The Web Development Wagon, which teaches you how to develop web and mobile applications using technologies such as HTML, CSS, JavaScript, React, Node.js, and React Native.
+• Le Wagon Web Development teaches you how to develop web and mobile applications using technologies such as HTML, CSS, JavaScript, React, Node.js, and React Native.

-• The Full Stack Development course teaches you how to develop web and mobile applications using the same technologies as the previous course, while adding a section on Python for those who are more advanced in web design.
+• Le Wagon Full Stack Development is a course that teaches you how to develop web and mobile applications using the same technologies as the previous course, while adding a section on Python for the most avid web designers.

 2. Uncode